01618830666

 The Roots

 Though not visible, the roots are a crucial identification point.
-They’re thick, black, and known to spread rapidly, penetrating deep into the ground.
+They’re thick and black and known to spread rapidly, penetrating deep into the ground.
 Sometimes, they even creep up to 2 meters in depth!

 Why Identify Japanese Knotweed?